hzz0024/hzz0024.github.io/_posts/2020/2020-08-05-CVreseq_outlier_detection.markdown

 |8	  |36717001      |36718000	  |0	    |na       |

- Here I observed Tajima's D in NEH domesticated population to be negative due to positive selection (or selective sweep), and positive in wild CS population.
+ Here I observed Tajima's D in NEH domesticated population to be negative due to positive selection (or selective sweep), and positive in the wild CS population.
 Need to check some other outilers.